-Earthquakes.
-Hurricanes.
-Floods.
-Just hearing these words can strike fear in our minds.
-We do everything we can to prepare ourselves for them—load up on insurance, keep non-perishable rations, prepare emergency escape routes with our families—but have you considered how to prepare for an earthquake when it comes to your dog?
-What about hurricane preparedness with your cat?
+Emergencies happen.
+We do everything we can to prepare ourselves for them—load up on insurance, keep non-perishable rations, prepare emergency escape routes with our families—but have you considered how to prepare for your pet?

 “We must plan for our pets in advance for a few reasons,” says Tom Sharp, president and CEO of AKC Reunite, an affiliate of the American Kennel Club and North America’s largest not-for-profit pet ID and recovery service.
 “First, they can’t plan for themselves, and are dependent on us to help them be safe when disaster strikes.
 And secondly, many people will not evacuate if they cannot take their pets with them, so it is helpful for the pet owners to have a plan.”

-When it comes to hurricane preparedness or learning how to prepare for an earthquake, pet parents should have a disaster plan in place.
+Pet parents should always have a disaster plan in place.
 Here are some tips from Sharp:

 1. Have an emergency kit ready.

 Sharp recommends packing a portable and waterproof tote with emergency supplies and provisions that you can easily access from your home or grab and go if you need to evacuate.
 Include the following:

 • Food, water and meds: Fill waterproof containers with a week’s supply of food and two weeks worth of medications.
 “Remember drinking water, too,” says Sharp.
 You might also consider something to help alleviate pet stress, like VetriScience Composure Behavioral Health Bite-Sized Dog Chews or Vetoquinol Zylkene Behavior Support Capsules for small dogs and cats.
 Be sure to check with your vet before using any of these kinds of products.